Posts tagged: EFL Classroom Discipline

 Children present a special challenge.

 Remember the old rule that the length of an activity for a child should be no longer than double their age minus two.
-Thus a four-year-old child can probably only tolerate an activity of six minutes or less – then you better move on.
+Thus a four-year-old child can probably only tolerate an activity of six minutes or less – then you had better move on.

 Children will often act out for your attention and it would be best to study some basic psychology and behavior modification techniques to keep a handle on them.

 Generally speaking, giving a child attention for unwanted behavior is not a good idea.
 It is far better to target the child right next to the misbehaving child and reward them for doing what you want the problem child to do (like sitting down, or working on the assigned task).
+Do it very purposefully and most kids will get it.

 It is important to get some idea from your employer what rules they feel should be enforced and what they recommend you do about discipline problems.

 Language schools are typically private businesses and need you to deal with any problem gently, positively and in a way they doesn’t chase their customers away.
+Many universities these days are businesses and discipline needs to be handled carefully.

 Cheating